NickReinlein/GilGoblin/README.md

 *Nice-to-have*
 * :question: Top things to gather 🌳🪓 🪨⛏️
-* :question: A link to each profit result's item, recipe, price, and craft in the profit table row 🕵️
+* :question: A link/recipe details for each profit result's items, ingredients, prices, etc. in the profit table row 🕵️
 * :question: A hover or clickable option to see the profit's ingredients & cost info ☁️
 * :question: Advanced filtering: Enter class levels to filter available recipes 🧰
 * :question: A website displaying the top crafts *for each profession* 🛠️
-* :question: Make everything *prettier* ✨

 *Not currently on the product roadmap*
 * :heavy_multiplication_x: Filter for HQ/NQ